Time Series

 Cross-Correlation Matrix

-As one example of a multivariate analysis of time series data, we can calculate the cross-correlation matrix.
+As one example of a multivariate analysis of time series data, we can also calculate the cross-correlation matrix.

-Here it is done for the background:
+Let us calculate it for the background:

 PYTHON